getnamo/MassCommunitySample/README.md

+# Fork note

+Refactored to only include the plugin as a submodule structure.

 # Community Mass Sample
 ### **Note:** This project requires `Git LFS` for it to work properly, `zip` downloads **won't work**.